daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 ```

 #### 2. You must save your username and password in the add function:
-The credentials such as username, password, api key or api token etc, must be saved, so that acme.sh can renew the cert automatically in future.
+The credentials such as username, password, api key or api token etc, must be saved so that acme.sh can renew the cert automatically in future.
 It will reuse the credentials automatically.

 ```sh